You wish to start climbing, but have never done it before or you are not sure about the skills? Not to worry!

 How does the competency system work?

 Each competency level allows you to perform a specific set of tasks unsupervised during club activities.
-These levels are represented by a coloured strip of tape on a member’s card, to be visible to others.
+These levels are represented by a coloured strip of tape.
 To obtain a particular competency level, members will need to demonstrate to an approved instructor that they have mastered a certain set of skills.

 The skills required to obtain each competency are listed below.
 It is recommended that these competencies are completed in the order shown, however this is not strictly necessary.
 If a colour competency requires prerequisite skills, then this is noted below.